My Dear Kuttichathan: Casting

-S. L. Puram Anand, who worked as an production executive for this film revealed that Jijo wanted to do this film with an entirely new cast.
+S. L. Puram Anand, who worked as a production executive for this film revealed that Jijo wanted to do this film with an entirely new cast.
 Anand suggested Dalip Tahil for the supporting role.
 Sonia Bose and MD Ramnoth were cast as child artists.
 The latter portrayed the titular character.

 Ashok Kumar handled cinematography for the film, thus making him the first cinematographer in India to have shot a 3D film.
 T. K. Rajeev Kumar, who went on to become a famous director, started his career as an assistant director with this film.

 In the Hindi version shot in 1997, Shakti Kapoor plays the part of a magician (originally played by Alummoodan) who tries to catch Chetan, but gets trapped in a mirror.
 Prakash Raj did this role in its re-released Tamil version released in 2010.
 Satish Kaushik plays the part of Jagathi Sreekumar as a scientist who also tries to catch Chetan, but gets destroyed.
 This character was played as Santhanam in 2010 version.